carlosresu/pids-drg-claims/README.md

 gcloud init

 # Login with the service account

+gcloud auth application-default login

+# Login with the appropriate account
 ```

 Lastly, edit the VM instance in GCP and add the following in the text box of the startup script automation section: